 1. Preheat oven to 400.

-2. Line a 9×13 baking pan with foil or parchment paper.
+2. Line a 9×13 baking sheet with foil or parchment paper.
 Spray with avocado oil or other cooking oil.
-Line the bottom of the pan evenly with crackers until it is completely covered and they form the bottom layer.
+Line the bottom of the cookie sheet evenly with crackers in a single layer until it is completely covered and they form the bottom layer.
 Set aside.

 3. Combine butter and coconut sugar in a small saucepan over medium-high heat.
-Once boiling, reduce heat to medium-low and whisk vigorously for 3-4 minutes.
+Once boiling, reduce heat to medium-low heat and whisk vigorously for 3-4 minutes over a low boil.
 It will appear to separate, but that’s ok!
 Stir until it resembles caramel and is a rich brown color.
+You do not need a candy thermometer – just keep a close eye on it.
 Remove from heat immediately and add vanilla.

-4. Pour the caramel mixture over the crackers.
+4. Pour the caramel mixture over the crackers and spread out while keeping them in an even layer.
 Put into the oven and bake for 5 minutes until golden and bubbling.

-5. Meanwhile, melt the chocolate in a microwave-safe dish in 40-second increments, stirring in between.
-When the crackers/caramel come out of the oven, let them cool for 1-2 minutes until the bubbling stops.
-Pour the chocolate overtop and smooth/even out using a butter knife.
-Top with crushed candy canes, chopped nuts, or chocolate chips.
+5. Meanwhile, melt the chocolate in a microwave-safe dish in 20-30 second intervals, stirring in between.
+When the crackers and toffee mixture come out of the oven, let them cool for 1-2 minutes until the bubbling stops.
+Pour the melted chocolate overtop and smooth/even out using a butter knife to form the chocolate layer.
+Top with crushed candy canes, chopped nuts, or chocolate chips, if desired.

-6. Let the pan cool and refrigerate overnight (or a minimum of 6 hours for best consistency!).
-Alternatively, you can freeze the pan for 2 hours.
+6. Let the pan cool and refrigerate overnight (or for a minimum of 2 hours for best consistency).
+Alternatively, you can freeze the pan for 1 hour.
+Waiting is the hardest part of this recipe!
 Once ready, remove the foil/parchment paper and cut using a chef’s knife.

 A loaf pan lined with parchment paper and filled with paleo Christmas crack with pine leaves